 Pulmonary hypertension (PH) can be caused by anything that raises the blood pressure in the pulmonary arteries.
-Pulmonary arterial hypertension (PAH), a subtype of PH, is caused specifically by narrowing of the pulmonary arteries.
+Pulmonary arterial hypertension (PAH), a subtype of PH, is caused specifically by the narrowing of the pulmonary arteries.
 PH can be caused by genetic variants, congenital (present at birth) defects, heart disease, lung disease, connective tissue diseases, blood cell disorders, blood clots, or the use of prescribed or illicit drugs.
 In many cases, the cause of PH is unknown — or as doctors say, idiopathic.
-Types of pulmonary hypertension are categorized by cause.
+Types of PH are categorized by cause.

-Pulmonary hypertension caused by another condition, a medical treatment, or exposure to a drug or toxin is called associated PH.
+PH caused by another condition, a medical treatment, or exposure to a drug or toxin is called associated PH.

 Diseases that can cause associated PH include:

-Pulmonary hypertension can also be a late side effect of splenectomy (surgical removal of the spleen) or radiation therapy or chemotherapy for cancer.
+PH can also be a late side effect of splenectomy (surgical removal of the spleen) or radiation therapy or chemotherapy for cancer.